 Sexual orientation is a term used to refer to an individual’s primary physical, emotional, romantic and sexual attraction to individuals of a specific gender [male or female].
 The most commonly recognised sexual orientations are heterosexuality, homosexuality and bisexuality.

-According to the American Psychological Association [APA] "also refers to an individual's sense of personal and social identity based on those attractions, behaviours expressing them, and membership in a community of others who share them".
+According to the American Psychological Association [APA] the term “also refers to an individual’s sense of personal and social identity based on those attractions, behaviours expressing them, and membership in a community of others who share them”.

 What is homosexuality?

 A sexual attraction to [or sexual relations with] persons of the same sex is known as homosexuality.
 While homosexuality would technically cover same-sex preferences among both males and females, lesbianism is a term which specially implies female-female preference.
 Studies in the West have shown that about 4% of men and 2-3% of women are exclusively homosexuals and 10% are bisexuals as they enjoy sex with both the genders.

 So far there has been no conclusive scientific evidence to believe that a person is born with a particular sexual orientation.
 There is no consensus among scientists about the exact reasons that an individual develops a heterosexual, homosexual or bisexual orientation.
 Although much research has examined the possible genetic, hormonal, anatomical, developmental, cultural and social influences on sexual orientation, no findings have convincingly emerged, that permit scientists to conclude that sexual orientation is determined by any particular factor.
 However, the largest group of researchers believe that sexual orientation [Homosexuality, Heterosexuality or Bisexuality] is a result of an ‘unconscious’ choice that a person makes during his growing years, due to various known and unknown factors, often beyond the conscious control of the person.